 How do you store cryptocurrency?
 It’s digital.
 It has no physical form.
 But how come people are able to store them inside of “wallets”?
 If that makes no sense to you, don’t worry — read on.

 When talking about how to store crypto assets, the topic of custodial vs non-custodial crypto wallets often comes up in discussion.
 Here’s a short guide on crypto storage.
 After reading, you should be able to decide which type of wallet (custodial or non-custodial wallet) is best for you.

-What is a custodian? > > When you buy gold online, you most likely won’t see that shiny gold bars mailed to your doorstep.
-Instead, the agency > that sold your gold stores the gold for you, and you receive a receipt that you can later present as proof that you > owned an amount of gold. > > This agency is a custodian, because it stores your assets on your behalf.
-A custodial agreement is that relationship you > have with the agency — you present a proof of identity in order to have access to your gold bars.
+What is a custodian?

+When you buy gold online, you most likely won’t see that shiny gold bar mailed to your doorstep.
+Instead, the agency that sold you gold, stores the gold for you (or asked someone else to do it on their behalf), and you receive a receipt that you can later present as proof that you owned an amount of gold.

+This agency is a custodian, because it stores your assets on your behalf.
+A custodial agreement is that relationship you have with the agency — you present a proof of identity in order to have access to your gold bars.

 Can a third party store my crypto?

 These days, it’s so easy to buy and hold crypto.
 All you have to do is sign up to an exchange, verify your identity, buy crypto with cash, and essentially “own” a certain amount of crypto.